FERPA (Student Privacy)

 - Removing any official record or report, or copy thereof, from the office where it is maintained

-- Disclosing information about a student over the phone, directory or non-directory without consulting with your supervisor
+- Disclosing directory or non-directory information about a student over the phone without first consulting with your supervisor

 - Any knowledge of a violation must be immediately reported to a supervisor

 If the University does not comply with FERPA, the Department of Education may issue a notice to cease the practice complained of and ultimately could withhold student aid funding.
 Depending on the type of record and the nature of the disclosure, other penalties could be imposed.

 As part of the Johns Hopkins University, participation in any University activities, including, but not limited to, attendance, participation in class and other campus and University activities, constitutes an agreement by the student to the University’s use, reproduction and distribution of the student’s photographs or image, video, and/or audio both now and in the future.